 I recently preached on Acts 2:1-13 at our church and these kinds of questions naturally arise.
 After studying the issue afresh—and after thinking about it over the past 20 years of being a Christian—I am persuaded that all Christians have the Holy Spirit and have experienced the baptism of the Holy Spirit, even they never speak in tongues.
-In fact, I think that speaking in tongues as the Bible defines it was a supernatural gifting unique to the apostolic era, and not something we should expect to see today.
+In fact, I think that speaking in tongues, as the Bible defines it, was a supernatural gifting unique to the apostolic era, and not something we should expect to see today.
 It was a phenomenon unique to the 1st century church—like the presence of living apostles, miraculous healings of the kind done through the apostles, and writing of Scripture.
 What we see today by those who claim to speak in tongues is different from what we see in the book of Acts.
-Thus, it is a mistake to claim that a Christian has not experienced the fullness of the Holy Spirit if they never speak in tongues.
+Thus, it is a mistake to claim that a Christian has not received the Holy Spirit if he never speaks in tongues.

 Here are 3 reasons why this is so (I drew these from my sermon notes on Acts 2:1-13):